maxviazov/Spring-Frameworks-/Downloading-Spring-artifacts.md

 ```

 ## Manually downloading Spring distributions
-If for whatever reason you are not using a build system with dependency management capabilities, you can download Spring Framework _distribution zips_ from the SpringSource [community download page](http://www.springsource.com/download/community?project=Spring%20Framework).
+If for whatever reason you are not using a build system with dependency management capabilities, you can download Spring Framework _distribution zips_ from the Spring repository at <http://repo.spring.io>.
 These distributions contain all source and binary jar files, as well as Javadoc and reference documentation, but _do not_ contain external dependencies!
 However, if you build from source you can create a distribution with all dependencies locally.
 See [[building a distribution with dependencies]] for details.